 To sum up, you should never believe XJR Antispyware as legitimate anti-spyware because it’s definitely not what it poses to be.
 This program will never remove any kind of spyware, so it’s useless to pay for its license.
 Please, delete XJR Anti-spyware once you notice its fake alerts and misleading pop-up ads.

-Manual XJR Antispyware removal tools
+Automatic XJR Antispyware removal tools